 Christian groups in Kazakhstan have responded to persecution in a variety of ways, although none of their efforts have successfully stopped the regime’s increasing repression.
 In the early 1990s, after the dissolution of the Soviet Union, Kazakhstan—along with the other countries of Central Asia—enjoyed a religious revival.
 Hundreds of mission organizations arrived to revive the faith, bringing with them a steady stream of religious literature.
 Since this time, however, evangelism has largely been forced underground.

 Survival is the first goal for most Christians in the post-Soviet realm, and some churches see the key to survival in legality.
 Hence, many Christians have circumscribed their typical activity to comply with the state, avoiding politics and appearing to accept a private role.
 The Catholic Church, the Lutheran Church, and the Armenian Apostolic Church in Central Asia, all older churches that existed during the Soviet era, have maintained a legal and politically quietist position since independence.
+Similarly, the Russian Orthodox Church has escaped negative attention from the state by avoiding outreach to the Kazakhstani population.
 Though the Catholic Church participates in some social justice work, this has been met with increasing resistance, and the general strategy is to confine religious activities to Sunday services, baptisms, and holiday celebrations.

 The Russian Orthodox Church is an exception to the oppression faced by other Christian groups in Kazakhstan.
 Viewing Central Asia as the “canonical territory” of the Orthodox Church, it seeks to further monopolize Christianity in the region and drive out competitors.
 To achieve these goals, the Orthodox Church has established good relations with the regime in power and with the Muslim Spiritual Board, the state body that organizes and controls an Islamic hierarchy in the country.
 In large part, their strategies have been successful.
 The government appears to believe that fostering the spread of Orthodox churches is a means of countering Protestants’ growth, which they associate with pro-Western democratic movements.
 The result of this has been the return and restoration of many pre-Soviet-era Orthodox buildings, as well as anti-Catholic and anti-Protestant rhetoric in the media.